The S in ESG: How to Communicate Social Impact

 While we may not have an investigative team at our disposal, we take a realistic approach to aligning with ESG principles.

-We have established a Supplier Code of Conduct, which sets the expectations for our suppliers to uphold ethical conduct, sustainability, and social responsibility throughout the supply chain.
+We have established a Supplier Code of Conduct that sets expectations for our suppliers to uphold ethical conduct, sustainability, and social responsibility throughout the supply chain.

 Additionally, we prioritise sustainable options in our purchasing decisions, such as offering only vegetarian meal choices at our recent launch event.

-Our commitment to the S in ESG is an integral part of our agency's values, and we look forward to continually enhancing our social responsibility efforts as we grow and evolve.
+Our commitment to the S in ESG is integral to our agency’s values, and we look forward to continually enhancing our social responsibility efforts as we grow and evolve.

 Measuring the impact.